Rules & Permits

 - A new septic construction permit requires site evaluation approval, the permit application, a plot plan, land-use approval, and a fee.

-- A field visit is required if the county has no records of the system or if the system was installed more than 10 years ago.
+- A field re-evaluation may be required if the county has no records of the system or if the system was installed more than 10 years ago.

 Who can install